okteto-community/okteto-load-testing-with-artillery/README.md

 The [Okteto Manifest](https://www.okteto.com/docs/reference/okteto-manifest/) allows you to define how your tests look like, regardless of their kind: unit, integration, e2e, load, etc.

-In this sample, I've configured `unit`, `integration` and `load` tests.
+In this sample, I've configured `unit`, `e2e` and `load` tests.
 Check out the [okteto.yml](./okteto.yml) for the full manifest.
 Below, you can see the snippet related to the load testing with Artillery.

 ```yaml
 test: